 This approach implies that the architecture is split into three separate logical and infrastructural tiers.
-It means that each part of the custom web application runs on its own physical computing tier.
+Three-Tier architecture means that each part of the custom web application runs on its own physical computing tier.
 What are they?

 5 Best Back-end Frameworks for Web Development

-Top websites like Airbnb, GitHub, Groupon, Hulu, and Shopify use Rails as a preferred option for their high-speed applications.
+Numerous renowned websites use Ruby on Rails as a preferred option for their high-speed applications.
 Although it was released more than 15 years ago, its community is still growing and contributing to the framework's status as the best framework for web development.

 Laravel is a PHP-enabled web development framework, which has a smooth learning curve due to its readable syntax and a strong ecosystem of learning materials.
 It comes with built-in API support and a ton of out-of-the-box packages that extend its functionality.

-Spring is another honorable open-source mention on our list.
+Spring is another honorable open-source mention on our list of web development frameworks.
 It provides support for Java applications with simple logic and fast execution times.
 With the introduction of the Enterprise JavaBeans (EJB) model, the framework's popularity started to surge due to a number of reasons.
 First, it helps to form a solid skeleton for creating enterprise-grade apps.
 Second, it relies on a powerful extension suite, which is coupled with a POJO-based programming model.

 Other powerful features like Dependency injection, Aspect-Oriented programming, and strong modularity enable Spring to foster decoupling and produce stable code for high-performing apps.
 It is worth mentioning that the size of the web development framework tends to be relatively small, which makes Spring lightweight and transparent.